Meeth-W/Dashboard/backend/database/uploads/readme.md

-## All uploaded files are stored here!
+## Files uploaded by the user are stored here!